CEVA-AI-Labs/transformers_mobilebert_LiteML/README.md

   Performing QAT on the network - requires GPU

 ### Important
+* If possible - run the code using pycharm, as you may want to change some parameters.
 * In both PTQ and QAT modes we use the SQUAD training set for quantization and the valudation set is run on the resulting, quantized model.
 * In floating point and in PTQ modes - we support both gpu and cpu processing
 * In QAT - we support only gpu - meaning the machine must support CUDA and have a  GPU on it